 To learn more about this historic cultural palace, Niavaran Complex, follow this Iran travel guide Center article.

 Overlook of Niavaran Complex

 Accessibility: The nearest station, whether Tehran Metro or any bus and (bus rapid transit network in Iran) BRT stop, is Tajrish.
-To reach Tajrish square take metro line 1 (color-coded red) or BRT 7 (color-coded dark green) and drop off at Tajrish Square.
+To reach Tajrish square, take metro line 1 (color-coded red) or BRT 7 (color-coded dark green) and drop off at Tajrish Square.

-Henceforth, take taxi to Shahid Bahonar (Niavaran) square.
+Henceforth, take a taxi to Shahid Bahonar (Niavaran) square.
 From there, you must take 5 minutes of walking to get to the Niavaran Complex.
 Another easiest way is taking an exclusive taxi called Snapp Taxi (Iranian Uber).